cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 # How to "Containerize" Trick With Docker

-This HOWTO assumes that we building our Docker images on a Linux system.
-If you're using MacOS or Windows, the translation should hopefully be fairly straight forward.
+This HOWTO assumes that we are building our Docker images on a Linux system.
+If using Mac or Windows, the translation should hopefully be fairly straightforward.

 **Contents**